3 August 2026, 12:02

 It is about the return of wild animals such as the beaver or the otter to renaturalised waters.

-It honours what wild animals such as the beaver create for the habitat, rather than seeing them as a disturbance.
+It honours what wild animals such as the beaver create for the habitat, rather than seeing them as a nuisance.

 «On Narrow Paths»

-It follows the narrow paths on which wild animals travel between protection and danger.
+It follows the narrow trails on which wild animals travel between protection and danger.

 Hope, Protection and Return

-The counter-vision: peace, protection and the return of wild animals.
+The counter-vision: peace, protection and the return of the wild animals.

 «Homecoming»